What do your plan options include?

 Can the plan I like be changed?

-Modifications are available for most of our house plans.
+Modifications are available for all of our house plans.
 The best way to approach this is to call or e-mail us to discuss the areas you wish to change.
 Many times, changes can be made “in the field” or during construction thus saving you design fees.

 How do I find out if the house I like has been built in my area?